What contact tracing is

 2. The person with COVID-19, and people living and working with them, are interviewed

-They will be asked if they have used the official NZ COVID Tracer app to scan QR codes:
+They'll be asked if they have used the official NZ COVID Tracer app to scan QR codes.

-- If they have, this gives us all the information needed to quickly start pinpointing the source of a cluster/community transmission and anyone else who may have been exposed to the virus.
-It also helps if they have also taken notes for those times when the QR code wasn’t available.
+It helps if they have also taken notes for those times when the QR code wasn’t available.

-- If they have not, there's a much more lengthy process to find out the same answers.
+If they have not used the app, there's a much more lengthy process to find out the same answers.
 This slows things down considerably, allowing COVID-19 more time to spread to others in the community.

-3. An alert may be issued on the app
+3. An alert may be sent from the app

-- If the person was using the app and scanning QR codes, we can be certain of where they were at exact times.
-An alert can be issued via the app, warning others of the risk.
+If the person was using the app and scanning QR codes, we can be certain of where they were at exact times.
+An alert can be sent via the app, warning others of the risk.

-- If they were not using the app, an alert probably will not be able to be sent — to avoid sending false alerts and worrying people needlessly.
+If they were not using the app, an alert will not be sent — to avoid sending false alerts and worrying people.

-4. Others who receive the alert self-assess and decide whether to contact Healthline
+4. People who receive the alert self-assess and decide whether to contact Healthline

-- If an alert does go out, anyone who has been using the app instantly receives information telling them they may have been exposed to COVID-19.
+If an alert does go out, anyone who has been using the app will get information telling them they may have had exposure to COVID-19.
 They then self-assess whether they or anyone they know has symptoms, and get in touch with Healthline if they do.

 How you can help make contact tracing easier